yubobo/cdap/docs/loom-docs/source/guide/bcp/option1/index.rst

 Overview
 --------
-#.
-DB Cluster is synchronously replicated across all data centers.
-#.
-In-flight queues on Zoo Keeper will still remain local to a data center.
+In this configuration a Database cluster with synchronous replication is shared across all data centers.
+User traffic to Loom UI is routed through HAProxy.

 Failover
 --------
 #.
-When a data center fails, since the DB is synchronously replicated, the other data centers will not be affected.
+When a data center fails, since the DB is synchronously replicated the data of the failed data center will be available to other data centers.
 #.
-Traffic from the failed data center will be re-routed to other data centers automatically.
+Traffic from the failed data center will be re-routed to other data centers automatically by HAProxy.

 Pros
 ----